statisticalmodel/beautiful-jekyll/Digitalization.md

 subtitle:
 ---

 During Covid-19 we needed to rethink our business.
 We were running our Campus, a Data Science course with on premises lectures.
-We decided to digitize our Campus and create an online platform for the course. **I was chosen as project lead for this initiative.** I was choosen for my deep knowledge of our organization and a proven history of getting things done.
+We decided to digitize our Campus and create an online platform for the course. **I was chosen as project lead for this initiative.** I was chosen for my deep knowledge of our organization and a proven history of getting things done.
 - We chose an online learning platform from the company Collegial.
 - We created our own Jupyter cluster called CodeHub
 - In the end of the course we gave participants the opportunity to mingle with each other by using the Gather platform